soft2018spring-gruppe10/Report/README.md

 At the very end our Burndown chart had increase greatly in size as we used issue tracking to track all documentation needs we had to finish for both this Test Report and the Database Report, as of writing this the Burndown chart looked like this ![](https://i.gyazo.com/53593b0c31a14268d31d58a95c0534e7.png)
 it does look like we slacked behind, but that's partly because we don't handle the size of each issue and treat them all equally important, this is a issue as major things like parts of the Test report or Full checkup is considered the same as a returning refactor review.

+It must be stressed this was a unusual Sprint, as it's very much larger than both the initial and the end sprint, we havn't be able to follow Scrum too well given our team size doesn't allow for standard scrum practices, however we managed this by almost holding constant mini sprints and meetings, this enabled us to handle all issues that would arrise doing the main sprint.
 ## 5. Conclusion
 The lack of required manpower has affected the process of this project, however we where able to adjust on a moment to moment basis because of the agile development mindset.
 We practiced almost daylie meetings where we dicussed the current situation of the time, and adjusted focus depending on blockers and the likes, we also performed alot of pair programming because Left shift testing mindset, which in the beginning slowed down our progress and initially made us make kneejerk reactionary actions to solve issues that would arise, however these pair programming session helped foster a shared insight of the system both through active perticipation of the creation, and through recursive testing of said earlier test focused fundament.
 One thing to note about this project, is how the test focus is more attached to the database part of the course, rather than it's own specifically designed project, this has resulted in very little business logic, so much of the test cases and techniques are left out due to redundency and in our case time constraints.